robole/artifice/readme.md

 See ["star-wars-join-the-alliance" folder](/star-wars-join-the-alliance) for full info.

-## Star Wars Circular Wipe Transition
+## Star Wars - Circular Wipe Transition

 Circular wipe transition of scenes.

 Since the [`mask` CSS property](https://developer.mozilla.org/en-US/docs/Web/CSS/mask) is not fully implemented across browsers, I looked for alternatives that have better support.

 I created 2 versions:
-1. `clip-path` version: The `clip-path` property is the basis of the animation.
+1. CSS `clip-path` version: The [`clip-path`](https://developer.mozilla.org/en-US/docs/Web/CSS/clip-path) property is the basis of the animation.
 The transition edges are hard.
 You can see it in [this codepen](https://codepen.io/robjoeol/full/YzjQmoG).
-1. SVG version: A SVG mask is used.
-The transition edges are soft - a `radial-gradient` is applied to the `mask`.
-You can see it in [this codepen](https://codepen.io/robatronbobby/full/abjyOOb).
+1. SVG `mask` version: A SVG [`mask`](https://developer.mozilla.org/en-US/docs/Web/SVG/Element/mask) is used.
+The transition edges are soft.
+You can see it in [this codepen](https://codepen.io/robjoeol/full/dyjzvdb).

+I discuss these implementations in the post - [An awesome, cross-browser Star Wars circular wipe transition?
+CSS houdini vs clippath vs mask](https://www.roboleary.net/css/2023/01/16/awesome-cross-browser-starwars-circular-wipe-transition-css-houdini-clipath-mask.html).

 <img src="star-wars-circular-wipe/assets/img/demo.webp" alt="animated demo of circular wipe transition" width=954 height=732 loading="lazy"/>